 After the higher school, he studied at the University of Lucerne (Hochschule Luzern Musik).
 Samuel Mösching completed a Masters of Performance and Composition in 2011.
 During that time Samuel became an active member of the jazz scene in Europe.
 He made connections with Irish, English and German musicians and played shows all over Europe.
 Samuel made several CD recordings during that time in studio and live contexts.
 Three live albums were recorded with the band Sonic Fusion and a production with Samuel Mösching’s original material played by the Aido Trio was made in this period (Punta Cana, 2012).

 Mösching has traveled to Chicago several times to network with other musicians; there, he has been a frequent guest on jam sessions and invited as special guest in concerts with important musicians like Grammy nominee Mars Williams, former AACM-President Ed Wilkerson, jazz veteran Vincent Davis and guitarist John Stowell.

 The album Up with the New Samuel Mösching trio was released in 2013.
-In 2015 Samuel Mösching released hs first solo album Room 3 and in 2016, one year after the passing of drummer Rusty Jones, the album Some Other Tree got released under ears&eyes Records.
+In 2015 Samuel Mösching released hs first solo album Room 3 and in 2016, one year after the passing of drummer Rusty Jones, the album Some Other Tree got released on ears&eyes Records.

 Friedl-Wald Scholarship in 2011.